AkshaTGA/React--Fallacifier-Extension/README.md

 This will generate the optimized extension files inside the dist/ directory.

-## 🧩 Load Extension into Chrome
+## 🧩 Load Extension into Browser
-Open Chrome and go to chrome://extensions/
+Open your browser and and open extensions page.

-Enable Developer Mode (top right)
+Enable Developer Mode

 Click Load unpacked